-DHHS' regulations require that owners and renters receive equitable treatment under the LIHEAP program.
+DHHS regulations require that owners and renters receive equitable treatment under the LIHEAP program.
 Therefore tenants, when referred, are considered eligible for Crisis services.
-However, on the basis of an implied warranty of habitability assumed by the landlord, prior to referral, appropriate action should be taken by the CAO to have furnace repair/replacement completed by the landlord.
-In all cases, agency may require prior permission from the landlord to enter the premises to provide Crisis Services.
+However, on the basis of an implied warranty of habitability assumed by the landlord, prior to referral, appropriate action should be taken by the CAO to have furnace repair/replacement completed by the landlord to include asking for landlord's response, address and phone number.
+In all cases, the agency may require prior permission from the landlord to enter the premises to provide Crisis Services.

-DHHS regulations allow LIHEAP benefits to only those households eligible under LIHEAP income guidelines; therefore, a heating system that supplies heat to those other than LIHEAP eligible clients (e.g., in a multi-unit dwelling) is not eligible for service under the LIHEAP Crisis component.
+DHHS' regulations allow LIHEAP benefits to only those households eligible under LIHEAP income guidelines; therefore, a heating system that supplies heat to those other than LIHEAP eligible clients (e.g., in a multi-unit dwelling in which the heating system is shared) is not eligible for service under the LIHEAP Crisis component.